 Minimalist architecture – such as the National Theatre in London – also serves as a key inspiration, especially in terms of fabrication.
 This led to the creation of new, elegant silhouettes based on clean design and the guiding vision that less achieves more.

 An apparent simplicity of geometric form belies innovative construction techniques, with modern piping, raw-edge and painted-edge construction all featuring in the new collection.
-Chunky industrial zippers by Raccagni of Italy and rich new colourways complete the picture.
+Chunky industrial zippers and rich new colours complete the picture.

 Explore the new collection here.